Square-Root Cancellation, Averages over Hyperplanes, and the Structure of Finite Rings: Introduction

 \subsection{Solvability of Equations}

 The heart of the argument in \cite{Kings} is a statement about the solvability of the equation

-subject to the constraint ${x}, {y}\in E$ --- if the underlying operator $A$ satisfies the $C$-Salem bound (\ref{SalemDef}), one can show that if $E$ contains at least $C|R|^\frac{d+1}{2}$ elements this constrained equation is guaranteed to have a solution.
-In this work, a similar role may be played by a statement about the solvability of
+subject to a constraint of the form ${x}, {y}\in E$---if the underlying operator $A$ satisfies the $C$-Salem bound (\ref{SalemDef}), one can show that if $E$ contains at least $C|R|^\frac{d+1}{2}$ elements this constrained equation is guaranteed to have a solution.
+In this work, a similar role is played by a statement about the solvability of

 subject to ${x},{y}\in E,$ or in other words, to a statement about how large $E$ must be to guarantee that see proposition \ref{idealBound} for details.
 We outline these techniques in subsection \ref{Solvability}, as they are quite readily generalized.
-Unfortunately, arguments based on these sorts of results seem not to be able to rule out small matrix rings, as we briefly discuss in subsection \ref{Solvability}; our proof of theorem \ref{matrixRings} at the start of section \ref{Matrices} avoids this issue through a linear algebraic proof independent of the dimension of the matrix ring.
+Unfortunately, arguments based on these sorts of results seem not to be able to rule out small matrix rings, as we briefly discuss in subsection \ref{Solvability}; our proof of theorem \ref{matrixRings} at the start of section \ref{Matrices} avoids this issue through a linear algebraic proof not sensitive to the dimension of the matrix ring.